Kenya News

-The Kenya Times is an English-language newspaper published in Kenya published from 1983 up to date.
+Kenya News is a name associated with both a historical Kenyan newspaper and a modern online news platform.

 History

-It was first published on 5 April 1983 and was founded by KANU, at that time the only legal political party in Kenya.
+The publication was originally established in 1983 as Kenya Times, founded by the KANU, which was then the only legal political party in Kenya.
 The paper was originally known as The Nairobi Times.

-In 1988, Robert Maxwell, who also published The Mirror, bought a 45% stake in the paper, the remaining ownership was still held by KANU.
-The paper was subsequently re-branded and it became the first full-colour newspaper in Kenya.
+In 1988, Robert Maxwell acquired a 45% stake in the paper, while the remaining ownership was retained by KANU.
+The newspaper later became one of the prominent publications in Kenya and was among the first to adopt full-colour printing.
 It also launched a Swahili-language sister paper, Kenya Leo.

-Kenya Times briefly overtook The Standard as the second most popular newspaper in Kenya (after Daily Nation), but its popularity waned after 1992's general elections, the first multi-party elections in Kenya since the abolition of one-party-system.
+Kenya Times briefly overtook The Standard as the second most popular newspaper in Kenya (after Daily Nation), but its popularity declined after the 1992 general elections, the first multi-party elections in Kenya following the end of the one-party system.

-Kenya Times stopped publication in early June 2010 due to financial problems.
+Kenya Times ceased publication in early June 2010 due to financial problems.

+Modern use

+The name Kenya News is also used by a contemporary online news platform operating in Kenya.